 - a.
-Allow engine to idle. - Adjust Idle Speed Screw until engine continues to run without stalling and without the chain moving. - Turn screw clockwise to increase engine speed if engine stalls or dies. - Turn screw counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if the chain does not move at idle speed and if performance is satisfactory.
+Allow engine to idle.

+- Adjust Idle Speed Screw until engine continues to run without stalling and without the chain moving.

+- Turn screw clockwise

+- to increase

+engine speed if engine stalls or dies.

+- No further adjustments are necessary if the chain does not move at idle speed and if performance is satisfactory.